How AI Solutions Reshape the Financial Sector

 How will AI affect finance jobs?

 Many people fear that the massive introduction of AI in all aspects of financial operations threatens human workplaces by making some jobs redundant.
-As we discussed above, in part, it is true as AI implementation results in efficiency advances without the need to involve more human forces.
+As we discussed above, in part, it is true that AI implementation results in efficiency advances without the need to involve more human forces.

 In part, it is false as AI innovations are rarely concerned with replacing humans, more often dealing with the advancement of human decision-making, speeding up financial processes, making predictions more accurate and sophisticated, etc.